 Public Parks, Trails, Beaches

-Public parks, trails and beaches remain open to the public, but social distancing must be practiced in these spaces.
-City playgrounds and barbecue areas are currently closed.
+Public parks, trails and beaches remain open to the public, but social distancing and mask wearing must be practiced in these spaces.
+City playgrounds are now closed per California’s Regional Stay Home Order.
+Barbecue areas are currently closed.

 Residents who witness public gatherings in violation of social distancing orders are encouraged to contact Code Compliance Supervisor Ron Alonzo at (805) 755-4408 or the Santa Barbara County Sheriff’s Office at 805-683-2724 .